 What: This once in a lifetime trip includes professional guided tours, quality food and hotels, and of course life-changing sightseeing opportunities.
-Trinity College is also offering a 3-credit course included in the cost of the trip – “Early Foundations in Christian History: Paul’s Journeys.”
-Everyone will enjoy the class taught by Dr. Eric Bargerhuff and Dr. Joe Allotta, and students wishing actually to take the course for credit will have work to complete outside of the trip.
+Trinity College is also offering a 3-credit course included in the cost of the trip – “Exploring the Footsteps of Christ in Israel: A Journey into History.”
+Everyone will enjoy the class and tours taught by Dr. Eric Bargerhuff, Dr. Tim Sigler, and Dr. Joe Allotta, and students wishing to take the course for credit will have work to complete outside of the trip.

 This all-inclusive trip is $3,500 per traveler.

 Who: Anyone at least 16 years old at the time of the trip is welcome to come.
-There may be some registration requirements for those not presently a student at Trinity College of Florida and who wish to take this course for college credits.
 We, of course, welcome parents, spouses, and other family members.
 Rooming requests will be accommodated.
 Alumni and other friends of the college of any age are also encouraged to take part in this must-experience trip.